duality-solutions/Sequence/README.md

 * Block Size: 4MB
 * Min TX Fee: 0.001 SEQ

-Sequence(SEQ) functions in many ways like Bitcoin(BTC) as a true decentralized autonomous currency.
-While Duality Blockchain Solutions lays claim to the blockchain, they do so to deploy a binary blockchain architecture in order to move price fluctuations away from [Dynamic(DYN)] and to Sequence(SEQ).
-Duality Blockchain Solutions does not have any control over the circulating supply and holds no pre-mined Sequence(SEQ).
+[Sequence(SEQ)](https://duality.solutions/sequence) functions in many ways like Bitcoin(BTC) as a true decentralized autonomous currency.
+While [Duality Blockchain Solutions](https://duality.solutions/) lays claim to the blockchain, they do so to deploy a binary blockchain architecture in order to move price fluctuations away from [Dynamic(DYN)](https://duality.solutions/dynamic) and to [Sequence(SEQ)](https://duality.solutions/sequence).
+[Duality Blockchain Solutions](https://duality.solutions/) does not have any control over the circulating supply and holds no pre-mined [Sequence(SEQ)](https://duality.solutions/sequence).

-Sequence is a digital currency that enables instant payments to anyone, anywhere in the world.
-Sequence uses peer-to-peer technology to operate with no central authority (decentralisation): managing transactions and issuing currency (SEQ) are carried out collectively by the Sequence network.
-Sequence is the name of open source software which enables the use of the currency SEQ.
+[Sequence(SEQ)](https://duality.solutions/sequence) is a digital currency that enables instant payments to anyone, anywhere in the world.
+[Sequence(SEQ)](https://duality.solutions/sequence) uses peer-to-peer technology to operate with no central authority (decentralisation): managing transactions and issuing currency [(SEQ)](https://duality.solutions/sequence) are carried out collectively by the [Sequence](https://duality.solutions/sequence) network.
+[Sequence](https://duality.solutions/sequence) is the name of open source software which enables the use of the currency [SEQ](https://duality.solutions/sequence).